428021452_22568d476a_b.jpg

 On the edge

 The Gap at South Head in Sydney's eastern suburbs is a place of extreme beauty.
-It is also famous for being Australia's most well-known suicide destination.
+It is also Australia's most well-known suicide destination.

 CREDITS